 The company expects the pharmaceuticals industry to expand in the longer term as healthcare spending continues to rise alongside Japan's aging population.
-At the same time, however, owing to implementation of such measures as NHI drug price and dispensing fee revisions aimed at reducing healthcare spending, as well as to the initiation of MHLW's "Guidelines for distributor compliance to improve ethical drug distribution," dispensing pharmacies are under pressure to streamline their management.
+At the same time, however, owing to implementation of such measures as NHI drug price and dispensing fee revisions aimed at reducing healthcare spending, as well as to the initiation of MHLW's "Guidelines for the Improvement of Commercial Transaction Practices of Ethical Drugs," dispensing pharmacies and the drug distribution industry as a whole are under pressure to streamline their management.